At Least 12 Dead in Bronx Fire, NYC’s Deadliest Blaze in Decades

 The fire department arrived in minutes, and eventually more than 160 firefighters were on the scene.
 Within an hour it had grown to a four-alarm fire, and the blaze was brought under control around 9 p.m.

-One resident, who would not give her name, told the New York Times that the escaped the fire with her daughter and two children from a neighbor’s family, but other children were left behind.
+One resident, who would not give her name, told the New York Times that she escaped the fire with her daughter and two children from a neighbor’s family, but other children were left behind.
 “I had one on my front and one on my back,” she said, crying.
 “I couldn’t carry the rest of them.”

-Luz Hernandez, another resident, said she smelled burning rubber in her fourth floor apartment and a short time later her home was filled with smoke that made the room pitch-black.
+Luz Hernandez, another resident, said she smelled burning rubber in her fourth-floor apartment and a short time later her home was filled with smoke that made the room pitch black.
 She fled with her husband and two sons, 11 and 16, down the fire escape.

 At least 12 people were rescued from the building.
 The Red Cross was on the scene assisting residents driven out into the frigid street, and a nearby school offered temporary housing.